How much do you know about Portuguese food?

 I had this fantastic prego sandwich at Pregar in Porto.
 Check out how thick and juicy that steak looks!
 They serve it with their own housemade mustard.

 Like the prego, the bifana is one of the most popular sandwiches in Portugal.
-It’s also made on a papa seco bread roll but instead of grilled beef, it’s made with thinly-sliced marinated pork cutlets.
+It’s also made on a papo seco bread roll but instead of grilled beef, it’s made with thinly-sliced marinated pork cutlets.

 At its most basic, traditional bifana sandwiches are made with pork, garlic, paprika, and white wine but everyone has their own spin on this classic Portuguese dish.
-Some restaurants will serve it topped with additional ingredients like tomatoes, bell peppers, onions, cheese, and a fried egg.
+Some Portuguese restaurants will serve it topped with additional ingredients like tomatoes, bell peppers, onions, cheese, and a fried egg.

 The bifana is such a popular Portuguese sandwich that local McDonald’s serve their own version called, you guessed it, the McBifana.